sahiljena/emids-2022/README.md

         │    └── index.js     <- Making the html for EHR and converting to pdf format
         ├── routes
         │    ├── patient.js   <- API  Routes for add/deleting a patient
         │    └── doctor.js    <- API Routes for add/deleting a doctor
+        ├── models
+        │    ├── patient.js   <- Defining  Database Structure Routes for  a patient
+        │    └── doctor.js    <- Defining  Database Structure Routes for  a doctor
         │
         ├── Prescription.pdf. <- Sample PDF File for editing
         │